Nuclear Radiology Residency

 General Schedule

-Normal clinical hours starting at 8 am and finishing between 5 and 6 pm.
-The resident may also participate primarily in Endocrine and Myeloma didactic and case conference although greater conference coverage is desirable.
+Normal clinical hours start at 8 a.m. and finish between 5 and 6 p.m.
+The resident may also participate primarily in the Endocrine and Myeloma Didactic and Case Conference, although greater conference coverage is desirable.

 Research and the Molecular Imaging Innovations Institute (MI4)

-The MI4 space is connected to the nuclear medicine clinic and clinical radiopharmacy so that these early clinical trials can be performed in direct proximity to the necessary analysis of blood or urine based correlatives.
+The MI4 space is connected to the nuclear medicine clinic and clinical radiopharmacy so that these early clinical trials can be performed near the necessary analysis of blood or urine-based correlatives.

 Call Responsibilities